-The Cedar Bluffs are the most striking feature of a park comprised of the 6,000 acre Cedar Bluff Reservoir, 1,000 acre Cedar Bluffs State Park, and a 9,000 acre Cedar Bluffs Wildlife area.
+The Cedar Bluffs are the most striking feature of a park comprised of the 6,000 acre Cedar Bluff Reservoir, 1,000 acre Cedar Bluff State Park, and a 9,000 acre Cedar Bluff Wildlife area.
 Although the park is only 12 miles south of I-70 exit 135, it receives relatively view visitors.

-The 100 feet tall limestone cliffs and bluffs on the south side of Cedar Bluffs Reservoir are stunning, particularly near sun rise or sunset.
+The 100 feet tall limestone and bluffs on the south side of Cedar Bluff Reservoir are stunning, particularly near sun rise or sunset.
 Other than the gravel road, there is no development at the bluffs, and you are free to hike potentially too close to the cliffs.

 A portion of the Page Creek Wildlife Area is designated as a handicap hunting access area.